Film: Moscow — Cassiopeia

 The films contain examples of the following tropes:

-- Artificial Gravity - the ZARYa is equipped with some form of artificial gravity that is not achieved by spinning.
+- Artificial Gravity: The ZARYa is equipped with some form of artificial gravity that is not achieved by spinning.
+The crewmembers do have magnetic boots for those times when artificial gravity is turned off.

 - But What About the Astronauts?: There are thousands, it seems.
 They are all descended from the crew of the orbital observatory launched shortly before the robot takeover.